Welcome back to our Homeschool Tips from A to Z series. This week is the letter H.

-By no means, are these the only days we take off.
+By no means are these the only days we take a “holiday”.
 If it’s snowy and the kids and I need a snow day, we’ll take it.
 Of course, if we’re sick we don’t do much.
 I may ask them to read if they feel up to it, but if they’re really sick I don’t make them get up and do much.

 Homeschooling Tip #6: High School